Koredotcom/docs/docs/xo/quality-management/analyze/Supervisor-view-agent-specific-dashboard.md

 The Coaching Assignments include the following items:

-* **Agents**: This shows the name of the Coaching assignment agent.
+* **Agents**: This displays the name of the Coaching assignment agent.

-* **Coaching Area**: This shows all the attributes selected or designated as coaching areas for that assignment.
+* **Coaching Area**: This displays all the attributes selected or designated as coaching areas for that assignment.

-* **Assigned Date**: This shows the date that the coaching session was assigned.
+* **Assigned Date**: This displays the date that the coaching session was assigned.

-* **Follow-up Date**: This shows the assigned date as a follow-up date for that coaching assignment.
+* **Follow-up Date**: This displays the assigned date as a follow-up date for that coaching assignment.

-* **Status**: This shows three types of status for the coaching assignment, calculated based on the number of interactions opened out of those assigned (including both interactions marked for coaching and best responses) for that assignment as follows:
+* **Status**: This displays three types of status for the coaching assignment, calculated based on the number of interactions opened out of those assigned (including both interactions marked for coaching and best responses) for that assignment as follows:

     * **Start Now**: Number of interactions clicked through for that assignment.